codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 ---
 ```

 I similarly had to clean up some of the html in the imported posts.
-Mainly I removed a bunch of the commented html and converted it all to markdown.
+Mainly I removed a bunch of the commented html and converted it all to MarkDown.

 ```html
 <p><!-- wp:heading {"level":3} --></p>